tschallacka/storm-inherit-relations/README.md

 I'm a coder, I'm lazy and don't like copy pasting the same thing ove rand over.
 I would propose having an implementation that you can inject in a class you deem needing it.
-For example the utmost base class AttributeValue, this ensures all the children have it, and it doesn't need to be copy pasted over and over again.
+For example the utmost base class `AttributeValue`, this ensures all the children have it, and it doesn't need to be copy pasted over and over again.